matthew-scherf/substrate/README.md

 # $\text {Substrate Theory }$

 > “Substrate Theory” studies
-informational complexity thresholds may delimit distinct computational regimes relevant to physical modeling.
+informational complexity thresholds that may delimit distinct computational regimes relevant to physical modeling.
 The framework separates (i) an ideal layer based on noncomputable Kolmogorov complexity, (ii) an operational layer based on a computable proxy (here, Lempel–Ziv complexity), and (iii) a bridge layer establishing provable relationships